 - Ignatian Half-Day Retreats

-December 6 and April 25, 10 am – 2 pm, Fromm Hall.
+December 5, 2014, and May 1, 2015, 10:00am – 2:00pm located in Fromm Hall.
 Includes lunch, presentation on Ignatian spirituality, and the opportunity for reflection and conversation with colleagues.

 - Faculty Lecture Series